joshleecreates/dev-examples-for-clickhouse/README.md

 Includes a number of example ClickHouse deployments using Helm templates with Argo.
 Also includes a Terraform/OpenTofu module to bootstrap a new cluster with ArgoCD.

+## Legal

+Altinity®, Altinity.Cloud®, and Altinity Stable® are registered trademarks of Altinity, Inc. ClickHouse® is a registered trademark of ClickHouse, Inc.; Altinity is not affiliated with or associated with ClickHouse, Inc.